marcduiker/building-a-resilient-workflow-with-durable-functions/labs/08_create_activity_function_storage.md

 [Blob("neo/processed/file.json", Connection = "ProcessedNeoEventStorage")]string blobContent,
 ```

 But notice that by using the above Blob binding the entire path of the blob is specified at design time.
 We can't set the path or name dynamically at runtime this way.
-Using [binding expressions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-expressions-patterns) you can often get quite far but not in this case.
+Using [binding expressions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-expressions-patterns) we can often get quite far but not in this case.

 Luckily besides the above declarative binding we can use an imperative binding instead.
 These are set at runtime so we can configure the path based on properties of the ProcessedNeoEvent: